adil-imran/teachingyouhowtolearn.github.io/key_ideas_2.md

 When learning a new field, you often have very little pre-existing knowledge to work with.
 Anki means that you can immediately start building out a web of the basics, which makes further learning far easier.

 (Obsidian’s graph view of notes can be used for a visual representation of this.
 I was struggling to remember that Giving What We Can was founded in 2009, but after adding the extra facts that Obama became President & was awarded the Nobel Peace Prize, & Bitcoin was founded in 2009, the year of GWWC’s founding became far easier to recall)

+![images/key_1_05]

+*Obsidian graph view to demonstrate idea of interconnecting web of knowledge - the more connections, the easier something is to remember.
+Cards with very few / only 1 connection are termed “orphan cards”*

 ## Intelligence?